AndreAmaduzzi/Infusion/README.md

 ```

 ### Architecture
 The architecture of this project is inspired by [PVD](https://arxiv.org/pdf/2104.03670.pdf), a method for unconditional point cloud generation.
 In order to generate shapes directly from text, two conditional schemes have been implemented and evaluated:
 * Concatenation of text features with point cloud features
 * Cross-attention between text feature and point cloud features.

+The overall architecture is shown in the figure below.

 ### Concatenation